Brand & Website Build

 Finalized Website

 Now with this finalized website we use our brand colors consistently within the website to feel coherent.
-We have uploaded photos of our products on Nantucket beaches for the full expereince.
+We have uploaded photos of our products on Nantucket beaches for the full experience.

 Setting up ecommerce